dcop7/tips_and_guides/workflow/personal_workflow_setup.md

 ❗ Recurrent meetings with no project context leave the Topic field empty.

+**Why one DB instead of multiple:** a single database with a `Type` property and filtered views covers all meeting categories without fragmenting the data.
+If a meeting type has a fundamentally different audience or purpose — such as 1to1s, which belong to people rather than initiatives — it warrants its own separate database.

 ---

-### Additional Meeting Types

-Not all meetings belong in the main Meetings DB.
-Some have a different cadence or audience that warrants a separate structure.
-Common examples:

-* **1to1 Meetings** — belong to people, not initiatives.
-A separate DB with `Person` and `Date` works better than mixing them with project meetings.
-* **Event logs** — conferences, offsites, company events.
-A simple page per event is enough; no DB needed.

-The pattern is the same: if a meeting type has a distinct audience or purpose that doesn't fit the `Topic` relation, give it its own space rather than forcing it into the main Meetings DB.

----

 ## Projects → Topics (DB)

 The central database.
-A Topic is any initiative, project, or area of active work.
+A Topic is any initiative, project, or area of active work — technical migrations, process improvements, vendor evaluations, anything with a beginning, an end, and things to track.

 **Properties:**
 * `Status` (select: In Progress | To Do | Done | On Hold)
 * `Date` (date range: start → end)
-* `Start` (formula)
+* `Start` (formula — see below)
-* `End` (formula)
+* `End` (formula — see below)
 * `Risk` (select: 🟢 🟠 🔴)
 * `Tracker` (URL — external issue tracker, if applicable)